 This week a prospect looked at a reporting line item on our proposal that read "monitor brand awareness" and asked how we get that data.

-First of all, we look at brand awareness at its most basic level: recognition (can audiences pick us out of a lineup) and recall (can they remember us without a visual prompt).
+I told her we look at brand awareness at its most basic level: recognition (can audiences pick us out of a lineup) and recall (can they remember us without a visual prompt).

 This is harder to measure than say, customer satisfaction or lifetime value because our current customers already know who we are.
 We have to ask target audience members who have not bought from us.
 And gathering the right humans for data collection is the hard part.